Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Configuration spaces of unordered disks

 \begin{defn} Two consecutive blocks in a symbol in $\ucel(n, w)$ form a \textbf{\textit{leader--follower pair in characteristic $p$}} if they have the form ${\circ}^1 \mid {\circ}^{2k'}$ for some $k'$, or the form ${\circ}^{2p^k} \mid {\circ}^{2p^k(a-1)}$ for some $k \geq 0$ and $a$ not divisible by $p$.
 We assign the pairs disjointly from left to right, so that once a block is a follower in a pair with the previous block, it cannot also be a leader in a pair with the next block. \end{defn}

-\begin{thm} There is a discrete gradient vector field on $\ucel(n, w)$ in characteristic $p$ (possibly $0$), such that the critical cells are in bijection with a basis for $H_*(\ucel(n, w); \mathbb{F}_p)$.
+\begin{thm} For each prime $p$, there is a discrete gradient vector field on $\ucel(n, w)$ with $\mathbb{F}_p$ coefficients, such that the critical cells are in bijection with a basis for $H_*(\ucel(n, w); \mathbb{F}_p)$.
 The critical cells are those with the properties that every leader--follower pair has total weight greater than $w$, and every block that is not a follower is either ${\circ}^1$ or has the form ${\circ}^{2p^k}$ for some $k\geq 0$.
-These properties imply that consecutive blocks that are not followers appear in decreasing order of size, weakly decreasing if $p = 2$ and strictly decreasing if $p \neq 2$, except for singleton blocks ${\circ}^1$ which may occur consecutively for any $p$. \end{thm}
+These properties imply that consecutive blocks that are not followers appear in decreasing order of weight, weakly decreasing if $p = 2$ and strictly decreasing if $p \neq 2$, except for singleton blocks ${\circ}^1$ which may occur consecutively for any $p$. \end{thm}